-As we reach the middle of term, you may be observing some changes in your overall daughter or son's behaviour and wellbeing.
+As we reach the middle of term, you may be observing some changes in your child's overall behaviour and wellbeing.
 In casual terms we've reached the 'hump' of a long term that sees pressure from various contexts building for our students.
 I'm sure many of you may have seen signs of this at home, so please know that this is normal and you are not alone.
 Each of our students respond to these increasing demands in different ways.
 Some may be well prepared and focused, whereas others are feeling somewhat behind and needing to complete some much needed detailed revision.
-Regardless, it is important that at the end of term, students feel like they have made the most of their opportunities to excel and feel proud in the results both in and out of the classroom.
+Regardless, it is important that at the end of term, students feel like they have made the most of their opportunities to excel and feel proud in their results, both in and out of the classroom.

-Whether it be in academics or as our Year 9s prepare to set off on their camp, it is important that students remain resilient.
-Challenges lie ahead, but it is my hope that in partnership we continue to encourage and provide the opportunity for each girl and boy to be the best they can be.
+It is important that students remain resilient and know that challenges lie ahead.
+It is my hope that in partnership we will continue to encourage and provide the opportunity for each student to be the best they can be.
 Many students may feel somewhat anxious but it is important that they engage in the learning opportunities provided to build a sense of accomplishment and success.